Back

 \(w \lgroup{\color{Red}5}\rgroup\)

-To show your solution in standard mathematical form, remove the parentheses and move the variable to the right of the number.
+To show the solution in standard mathematical form, remove the parentheses and move the variable to the right of the number.

 )